Elgg/Elgg/docs/guides/events-list.rst

 	Triggered after a system upgrade has finished.
 All upgrade scripts have run, but the caches are not cleared.

-**upgrade, upgrade**
-	A single upgrade script finished executing.
-Handlers are passed a ``stdClass`` object with the properties
-		* from - The version of Elgg upgrading from.
-		* to - The version just upgraded to.

 **activate, plugin**
     Return false to prevent activation of the plugin.